yminami373/Treepedia_Public/README.md

 python metadataCollector.py
 ```

 The input of this [code](https://github.com/ianseifs/Treepedia_Public/blob/master/Treepedia/metadataCollector.py) is created sample site shapefile.
 In the example, I use Cambridge20m.shp in the sample-spatialdata folder.
-You can generate your own sample sites based on the createPnt.py.
-At the buttom of the code, you can specify different sample site file.
+You can generate your own sample sites based on the `createPoints.py`.
+At the bottom of the code, you can specify different sample site file.
 The batch size is 1000, which means the code will save metadata of every 1000 point to a txt file.